psychotimmy/RC2014/README.md

 # RC2014
 RC2014 programs

-Last updated 26th March 2024
+Last updated 7th April 2024

 1. sunrise-sunset-minimal.bas: Sunset / sunrise calculator for a given latitude / longitude on a particular date.
 Minimal changes to the version published in Sky & Telescope https://skyandtelescope.org/astronomy-resources/basic-programs-from-sky-telescope/ so that it will run on the RC2014 4.7b BASIC (' statements becomes REM, PRINT USING becomes PRINT).